koenlek/topological_navigation_fuerte/README.md

 Notes:

-- goal_id:id:/grid1 -> you put the sub map containing the topo goal here.
+- goal_id: id: /grid1 -> you put the sub map containing the topo goal here.
 You can ommit this, or find this map using rostopic echo tricks
-- goal:goal_node:1 -> put the topo roadmap node where you want to go here.
+- goal: goal_node: 1 -> put the topo roadmap node where you want to go here.
 You can find this node using RVIZ select
 - Tip: you can use "select" in RVIZ to select nodes and figure out the number of this roadmap nodes!

 ECHO TOPIC MESSAGES